sajjadkhan12/nexus-platform/README.md

 ### Database Migrations

-Currently, the application uses SQLAlchemy's automatic table creation on startup.
+The application uses SQLAlchemy's automatic table creation on startup.
+All tables are created automatically when the application starts.
 For production, consider using Alembic for migrations:

 ```bash
 # Install Alembic